Image

 3. promote awareness of flood insurance.

-Residents may obtain flood risk information including basic map information, copies of elevation certificates when available, and other flood-related information by visiting the building and licensing department or by contacting the City’s floodplain administrator, Matthew Janis, at 302-227-6181, ext.
-208 or [email protected]
+Residents may obtain flood risk information, including basic map information, copies of elevation certificates when available, and other flood-related information by visiting the building and licensing department or emailing the city’s floodplain administrator, Matthew Janis, or calling 302-227-6181, ext.
+208.

 Want to know the flood zone of your property to determine your flood risk?
-Visit FEMA Flood Map Service.
+Visit FEMA Flood Map Service Center.
 Paper copies of the city’s Flood Insurance Rate Maps (FIRMs) may be viewed in the building and licensing department.
 If you need help interpreting a map, contact the floodplain administrator.

 The following links provide useful information regarding flood insurance and flood-related topics: